dannguyen/journalism-syllabi/README.md

 <a href="http://media.okstate.edu/faculty/kstan/ketterer/car-s.htm">Homepage</a>
         </h5>

+        <p><small>
-        <p><em>This course introduces you to the techniques of computer-assisted reporting.
+        This course introduces you to the techniques of computer-assisted reporting.
 Building upon your basic reporting and critical thinking skills, the course will show you how to use the computer as a tool in news gathering and data analysis.
-You will learn how to find and critically evaluate information...</em></p>
+You will learn how to find and critically evaluate information
+        </small></p>

         <p>Instructors: Stan Ketterer</p>
     </td>
     <td>
-        Oklahoma State University
+        <small>Oklahoma State University</small>
     </td>
   </tr>